ch-hung/Pacman3D/README.md

 - Add Win/Lose UI
 - Add Restart botton

-Next todo
+#0410-0500
-- Power dot effect
+- Power dot / Enemy effect
+- Make the wall shorter to see all dots
+- Reduce the powerful time to 7 secs (from 10 sec)

+Next Todo
+- add portal

 Note:
 - Due to the bad map source, the Pac-man may stop on some wall that "looks straight"
-- Power Pellets lasts 10 secs (But not able to know the remain time afteer I add extra effect)